tr8dr/tr8dr.github.io/_posts/2020-08-13-FeatureSelection.markdown

     distributions present in financial data.

 ### Auto-Encoders
-Auto-Encoders present is a very interesting approach for dimensional reduction, outlier detection, and other uses.
+Auto-Encoders present a very interesting approach to dimensional reduction.
 The approach involves creating a __deep neural network__ with:

 - __d__ inputs (for feature dimension $$ \mathbb{R}^d $$)